ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 - Student exams represent the exam of a student.
 It consists of an individual set of exercises based on the configured :ref:`exercise groups <exercise_groups>`.
 - Student exams are managed via the *Student Exams* page.
 - Here you can have an overview of all student exams.
-When you press ``View`` on a student exam, you can view the ``details of the student``, the allocated ``working time``, his/her ``participation status``, their ``summary`` as well as their ``scores``.
+When you press ``View`` on a student exam, you can view the ``details of the student``, the allocated ``working time``, his/her ``participation status``, their ``summary``, as well as their ``scores``.
 Additionally, you will also be able to view which assessor is responsible for each exercise.

     .. note::
         You can change the individual working time of students from here.

-- To generate student exams, you must click on |generate_individual_exams|.
+- To generate student exams you must click on |generate_individual_exams|.
 This will trigger Artemis to create a student exam for every registered user.
 - Artemis determines the number of exercises from the :ref:`exam configuration <exam_creation_and_configuration>` and randomly selects one exercise per :ref:`exercise group <exercise_groups>`.

     .. note::
         |generate_individual_exams| button will be locked once the exam becomes visible to the students.
 You cannot perform changes to student exams once the :ref:`exam conduction <exam_conduction>` has started.

-- If you have added more students recently, you can choose to |generate_mising_exams|.
+- If you have added more students recently, you can choose to |generate_missing_exams|.
 - |prepare_exercise_start| creates a participation for each exercise for every registered user, based on their assigned exercises.
 It also creates the individual repositories and build plans for programming exercises.
 This action can take a while if there are many registered students due to the communication between the version control (VC) and continuous integration (CI) server.

     .. warning::